 Why bother climbing to Deck 16 when you can just get your pizza delivered to you anywhere on the ship?
 Using your Carnival Hub app, snap a shot of where you are onboard.
 For a small delivery fee, you could be chowing down on a pepperoni slice in the arcade.

 Parting Thoughts on Mardi Gras Dining

 As your cruise draws to a close, you’ll probably realize that there wasn’t enough time to try even half of the Mardi Gras restaurants.
-The good news is that at least you’ve knocked a few of the dining options off your list.
+The good news is that at least you’ve knocked a few of the free and specialty dining options off your list.

 Next time you sail onboard Mardi Gras, the remaining amount of your unvisited restaurants or eateries will have narrowed and within reach.
 Just as long as you don’t stop for any repeats!

 RELATED ARTICLE: Where to Dine and Drink Aboard Carnival Vista

 Brittany Chrusciel has covered the cruise industry for many years, formerly as Cruise Critic’s Destinations Editor, and has been quoted in publications such as Skift, USA Today, and the LA Times.
 She is a proud alumnus of Semester at Sea, where she circumnavigated the globe while studying writing, Spanish, and political science.
 Her favorite river cruise experiences so far have been visiting the Christmas markets with her German grandmother, and Portugal’s Douro River.